drenn08/rock-rankers-api/docs/Tutorials/rock-rankers-environment-set-up.md

 3. A required software component didn't install correctly.
 4. A required software component isn't up to date.

+If you need more help, please email rock-rankers: hello&rockrankers.com

 ## Next steps

 If you see the list of bands from the rock-rankers service, congratulations.
 You're ready to